Muscle dysmorphia: Risk factors

 Although muscle dysmorphia's development is unclear, several risk factors have been identified.

 Trauma and bullying

 Versus the general population, persons manifesting muscle dysmorphia are more likely to have experienced or observed traumatic events like sexual assault or domestic violence, or to have sustained adolescent bullying and ridicule for actual or perceived deficiencies such as smallness, weakness, poor athleticism, or intellectual inferiority.
 Increased body mass may seem to reduce the threat of further mistreatment.

 Sociopsychological traits

 Low self-esteem is associated with higher levels of body dissatisfaction and of muscle dysmorphia.
+Vulnerable narcissism has also been linked to heightened muscle dysmorphia risk.
 Increased body size or muscularity may seem to enhance the masculine identity.

 Media exposure

 As Western media emphasize physical attractiveness, some marketing campaigns now exploit male body-image insecurities.
 Since the 1980s, the number of fitness magazines and of partially undressed, muscular men in advertisements have increased.
 Such media provoke bodily comparisons and pressure individuals to conform, yet increase the gap between men's perceptions of their own muscularity versus their desired muscularity.
 In college-aged men, a strong predictor of a muscularity quest is internalization of the idealized male bodies depicted in media.